Jack112-create/Dev-Adventures/README.md

 * As a user, I want a score system that is tracked as I progress through each challenge.

 ### Site Goals
+* Create a simple fun to play text based adventure.
+* Provide users with an interesting story.
+* Provide users with difficult questions throughout the game.
+* Provide the user with pop up challenge that requires an answer within the given time limit.

 ### Strategy